GENERAL SUBMISSION GUIDELINES:

 When submissions are open:

 Submit only one prose piece at time.
 We will respond to it as quickly as we can, and as soon as we do, you’re free to submit again.
 Unless submissions are closed.

-Yes, you can submit your work here and elsewhere simultaneously, but please let us know your work has then been accepted for publication as soon as possible.
-We'd do the same for you, possibly -- one is free to speculate, though.
+Yes, you can submit your work here and elsewhere simultaneously, but please let us know as soon as possible if your work has been accepted for publication.

 No previously published work, thank you.

 We publish reviews and review-essays of books that are of interest to curious generalists (not academic specialists): fiction, poetry, creative nonfiction, history, politics, sociology, art, biography, and more.
 We also publish reviews of other arts.
 We encourage creativity in reviews.
 They can be in almost any format: list, personal essay, collage, etc. If you'd like to review for us, please use this form to tell us what genres you prefer.
 If you have a specific book in mind, please let us know of your relationship, if any, to the author.
 Just about all of the books we review are published by small presses.
 We rarely review books published by large commercial presses.

 ACM staff and contributors are unpaid but you can change that!

 ACM seeks a business manager/grant writer to handle (minimal) finances, apply for grants and apply to re-gain our non-profit status (which ended when ACM was a subsidiary of the indie publisher Curbside Splendor).
 So far, our only income is from Submittable fees.
 ACM is unaffiliated with any institution, and in the past has received national and local grants.
 We will publish a Riot! issue in 2019, and seek specific funding for that as well as ongoing funds so that we can pay writers and staff.
 Again: This is a non-paying position.
 The business manager/grant writer will also have an opportunity to take part in editorial decisions.
 This position could be divided between two people.